Conditions Guanidinoacetate Methyltransferase Deficiency

 - Creatine deficiency syndrome due to GAMT deficiency

 If your baby’s newborn screening result for guanidinoacetate methyltransferase (GAMT) deficiency was out of range, your baby’s doctor or the state screening program will contact you to arrange for your baby to have additional testing.
 It is important to remember that an out-of-range screening result does not necessarily mean that your child has the condition.
 However, it is very important that you go to your follow-up appointment for a confirmatory test.
 The harmful effects of untreated GAMT deficiency can occur in early infancy so follow-up testing must be conducted as soon as possible to determine whether or not your baby has the condition.

 Follow-up testing will involve checking your baby’s blood and urine for signs of GAMT deficiency.
 Because GAMT deficiency affects the body’s ability to make creatine, babies with the condition often have reduced levels of creatine in their blood and urine.
-Affected babies may also have elevated blood and urine levels of guanidinoacetate, a compound that is typically used to make creatine.
-In babies with levels suggestive of GAMT deficiency, genetic testing is often recommended to confirm the diagnosis.
+Affected babies have elevated blood levels of guanidinoacetate, a compound that is typically used to make creatine.
+In babies with levels suggestive of GAMT deficiency, genetic testing is recommended to confirm the diagnosis.